Photo of Ken MacMillan

 Biography

 Dr. Ken MacMillan is a specialist in early modern English legal, social, and Atlantic history.
-Previous research includes three books (one edited primary source and two monographs) and two dozen articles and chapters on the subject of English imperial and colonial activities in the English Atlantic World, circa 1575-1640.
-More recent research includes an edited collection of English true crime narratives (now in its second edition) and a textbook about early modern England, circa 1485-1690, with a focus on death and disorder.
+Previous research includes three books and two dozen articles and chapters on the subject of English imperial and colonial activities in the English Atlantic World, circa 1575-1640.
+More recent research includes an edited collection of English true crime pamphlets (now in its second edition) and a textbook about early modern England, circa 1485-1690, with a focus on death and disorder.
 Current research explores genres of crime reporting in seventeenth-century England.

-Dr. MacMillan is the recipient of numerous teaching awards, including the 3M National Teaching Fellowship, Canada's most prestigious postsecondary teaching recognition.
+Dr. MacMillan is the recipient of numerous teaching awards, including multiple Students' Union Teaching Excellence Awards and University of Calgary Teaching Awards, the Killam Teaching Award, and the 3M National Teaching Fellowship, Canada's most prestigious postsecondary teaching recognition.

 Research